Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/Update-AzConnectedLicenseProfileFeature.md

 ## EXAMPLES

-### Example 1: Create an object to pass into license profile
+### Example 1: Update an object to pass into license profile
 ```powershell
 $productfeature = Update-AzConnectedLicenseProfileFeature -Name "Hotpatch" -SubscriptionStatus "Enable"
 $productfeature | Should -Not -BeNullOrEmpty
 ```

-Create an object to pass into license profile
+Update an object to pass into license profile

 ## PARAMETERS